What are EU due diligence regulations and why are the recent updates important?

 Brands often rely on certifiers or fair-trade partners to meet their sustainability goals.
 While this was adequate in the past, it will not be in the future because the new EU regulations need proof of farmer-level data.
 Most aggregators/certifiers do spot audits and mass-balance the commodity.
 This means there is no way to determine if your raw materials were co-mingled with non-certified or deforestation-tainted products.

-2. Downstream suppliers aren’t traced all the way to the last/first mile
+2. Downstream suppliers aren’t traced all the way to the first/last mile

 Given that many raw materials like cocoa, coffee, soy, and cotton are sourced in poorer countries from smallholder farmers in remote locations–and recycled materials like glass, paper, and PET are sourced from informal waste collectors–brands rely on aggregators who oftentimes provide no visibility to source and location of raw materials.